Yugoslav Social-Democratic Party

-Yugoslav Social-Democratic Party (Jugoslovanska socialdemokratska stranka, Jugoslavenska socijaldemokratska stranka) or JSDS was a socialist political party in Slovenia and Istria during the Austro-Hungarian Empire and the Kingdom of Yugoslavia.
+Yugoslav Social-Democratic Party (Jugoslovanska socialdemokratska stranka, Jugoslavenska socijaldemokratska stranka) or JSDS was a socialist political party in Slovenia and Istria within the Austro-Hungarian Empire and the Kingdom of Yugoslavia.
 It was founded in 1898 in Trieste.

-In 1909 the party issued its 'Tivoli resolution', calling for the cultural and political unification of all South Slavs.
-However, the party also worked for limited Slovenian autonomy at the times of the Constituent Assembly.
-Its long-term goal was ending the oppressive capitalist system in favour of a more equal one, but it also pursued smaller goals of helping the working class, democratisation of political life, equal and general voting rights etc.
+In 1909, the party issued its 'Tivoli resolution', calling for the cultural and political unification of all South Slavs.
+However, the party also sought limited Slovenian autonomy at the 1921 Yugoslav Constituent Assembly.
+Its long-term goal was ending the oppressive capitalist system in favour of a more equal one, but it also pursued more immediate goals of the uplift of the working class, democratisation of political life, equal and general voting rights, etc.

-JSDS founded many syndicates and workers' cooperatives.
-It also supported and organised general strikes in Trieste, Jesenice, Hrastnik, Trbovlje etc. Although the party did not address farmers and although a lot of workers were snatched by the liberals and conservative catholic parties, JSDS grew in strength and scope.
-After the men's general voting right was passed in Austria-Hungary, the Yugoslav Social-Democratic Party was an important and undismissable political force.
+JSDS founded many trade unions and workers' cooperatives.
+It also supported and organised general strikes in Trieste, Jesenice, Hrastnik, Trbovlje, etc. Although the party did not appeal to farmers, and many workers were instead won over by the liberals and conservative Catholic parties, the JSDS grew in strength and scope.
+After universal manhood suffrage was passed in Austria, the Yugoslav Social-Democratic Party became a significant political force.